Antobot/AntobotDevices/antobot_devices_imu/README.md

 ### launch
 - imu_euler.launch - used to compensate the costmap calculation based on IMU data
-- static_lidar_frame.launch - used if you do not want to use the IMU data to compensate the
+- static_lidar_frame.launch - used if you do not want to use the IMU data to compensate the costmap calculation
-- static_lidar_frame_two_lidars.launch -
+- static_lidar_frame_two_lidars.launch - same as above, but required if using 2 LiDARs

 ### src
 - imuManager.py - the main script to launch and manage all GPS code